Mindfulness for Parents: Practical Exercises During Caregiving

 A body anchor gives your attention somewhere steady to rest when caregiving feels too loud, fast, or chaotic.
 It does not require the child to calm down first.

-Start with your feet on the floor.
-Notice pressure through the heels or toes.
-Place one hand on your chest or belly if that feels okay.
-Then notice temperature, fabric, weight, or movement under the hand.
-If the mind jumps to “I can’t do this,” return to one physical sensation.
+Start by sensing the parts of you that are already supported: calves against the car frame, a forearm resting on the counter, or one hand placed on your chest or belly if that feels okay.
+Notice temperature, fabric, weight, or movement under the hand.
+If the mind jumps to “I can’t do this,” return to one physical sensation and take the next breath from there.

 This can help new parents during night feeds, parents in bedtime battles, and caregivers handling a public meltdown near a checkout line.
 The child may still cry.
 People may still look over.
 However, body attention can keep you from leaving your own body while the situation is hard.